 This isn’t easy, but if you do the work, you’ll see results.
 Especially if you use the right tactics and strategies.

-In this article, I’ll share 3 tips for promoting your music on a budget.
+In this article, I’ll share 5 tips for how to promote your music on a budget.

 Tip 1: Develop Creative Consistency

-One of the most common mistakes I see artists make is this:
+One of the most common mistakes I see independant artists make when learning how to promote music is this:

 They release a song.
 It does well.
 Maybe they’ve put a lot of effort into promoting it.
 Maybe it gets a taste of that viral goodness…